Warnakala/blender-studio-tools/shot-tools/README.md

 # Project Description

-Shot tools is an Add-on that helps studios to work with task specific blend-files.
+Shot Tools is an Add-on that helps studios to work with task specific blend-files.
 The main functionalities are

 * Build blend files for a specific task and shot.